 - Start Quartus.
 Follow the new project wizard and create a new directory for lab 2.
 Call your first project flash and put it in a subdirectory of your project2 directory.
 This is the name of the project and the top level entity, but it will not be the only design file you create for this project.
 You will be placing multiple design files into the same proejct and directory so you can include one or more designs into the top-level entity.

 Select File->New and create a new VHDL file.
 VHDL is a programming

 language for specifying hardware configurations.
 Use the Edit->Insert

 Template option to select the Unsigned Adder full design

 Change unsigned_adder to boxdriver in both the entity and architecture

 Simplify the template so it has only a single input signal (delete input b).
-Then remove the generic block and make both the input and output be unsigned (3 downto 0).
-The inputs are now unsigned binary vectors with 4 bits, indexed from 3 down to 0, with index 3 being the most significant bit.
+Then remove the generic block and make both the input and output be std_logic_vector (3 downto 0).
+The inputs are now standard logic vectors with 4 bits, indexed from 3 down to 0, with index 3 being the most significant bit.

 Delete the addition line in the architecture block and then insert the

 template for a conditional signal assignment using Edit->Insert

 Make the receiving signal be the first bit of the result output signal: result(0).
 Make the right side assign a '1' to result when a is "0000", "0001", "0010", or "0011" and otherwise '0'.
 The expression should look like the following.